Rufus (Kim Possible): Design and characterization

 Rufus differs significantly from real naked mole-rats found in nature.
 Unlike the character, naked mole-rats are unlikely to survive if kept as pets and prone to die in captivity.
-Rufus' lifespan is also uncharacteristically long for a naked mole-rat.
-When the live-action adaptation of Kim Possible was first green-lit, the directors had considered having a live mole-rat portray Rufus, but Schooley and McCorkle determined that this would not benefit the creature itself or viewers, opting for the character to be computer-animated instead.
+When the live-action adaptation of Kim Possible was first green-lit, the directors had considered having a live mole-rat portray Rufus, but Schooley and McCorkle determined that this would not benefit the creature itself or viewers, opting for the character to be CG-animated instead.
 15 years prior, the original series had aired an episode jokingly entitled "And the Mole Rat Will Be CGI" revolving around Hollywood filmmakers and actors producing a film based on Kim's life.

-Before deciding on CGI, the filmmakers had also considered depicting Rufus using puppets before ultimately determining that computer animation was "the only way to capture his expressiveness ...
+Before deciding on CGI, the filmmakers had also considered depicting Rufus using puppets before ultimately determining that CGI animation was "the only way to capture his expressiveness ...
 We really worked hard with the animators to make him feel real, because we didn’t want a Roger Rabbit situation going on where the world is live-action and then you have this cartoon character.
 We wanted Rufus to be part of their world and grounded, even though he is expressive, cute and fun."
 The visual effects studio Pixomondo was responsible for animating Rufus, a task they found challenging because, according to director Zach Lipovsky, the animals "are pretty disgusting creatures", finding it "hilarious to have one of the grossest animals be the [show and film's] comedic relief."
-Because the computer-animated character needed to be more realistic than his cuter, stylized traditionally animated counterpart, the Pixomondo artists worked for several months to determine a suitable "balance between cute and real".
+Because the character needed to be more realistic than his cuter, stylized traditionally animated counterpart, the Pixomondo artists worked for several months to determine a suitable "balance between cute and real".

 The character's origins and his relationship with Ron are altered for the film, in which Ron discovers Rufus in a science lab.
 Giambrone explained, "Ron knew that that [Rufus] was like a missing part of him ...
 Then we get to see how they help each other out for the rest of the movie".
 The actors did not see Rufus's final design until the character's visual effects were completely rendered, instead looking at either Giambrone's shoulder or a figurine that they found hardly resembled Rufus while filming.
 Giambrone was pleased with the character's design upon seeing it for the first time, expounding, "I knew that was exactly what he should look like and it just felt like I was reunited with a buddy, seeing the movie with Rufus in it.”